Demmythetechie/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task 5: Wrote a program that prints all single digit of base 10.
 Task 6: Wrote a program that prints all single digit of base 10 using putchar.
 Task 7: Wrote a program that prints in reverse alphabet in lowercase.
+Task 8: wrote a program that prints all number of base 16 in lowercase.